Queen Elizabeth placed me in charge of Englands Defense works

 people bet on.

 Did you know there is a secret entrance to the Tower of London near the Bell Tower?
 I guess you didn't.
 As I recall it may have opened into the moat that used to surround the tower.
 Then there was another tunnel that went under London to the queen quarters.
 It was used to take the message from the pigeons directly to the queen.
-More often it was the other way around and it was so the queen could send messages in secret and guess which scribe/lady in waiting muddied her dress a lot while taking those secret messages to the tower pigeons?
+More often it was the other way around and it was so the queen could send messages in secret and guess which scribe/lady of the bedchamber muddied her dress a lot while taking those secret messages to the tower pigeons?
 I'm sorry, I don't know which room it was.
 I can't help you there.
 I never went inside.
 It was bad enough that my expensive court dresses were muddy, bird poo would have ruined them completely.
 Think I should start a tour company of Renaissance London including the tower?

 This statement is incorrect: The Bell tower is unusual in having a polygonal base and circular upper storey which indicates that it was probably built in two stages.Here.
 The upper part is circular because a battering ram could not reach it.